 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.

 Doctors and researchers don’t know what causes most childhood cancers, including AML.
-Sometimes, AML may be caused by certain genetic or environmental factors.
-For example, children who have Down syndrome have an increased risk of AML during the first four years of life.
+Sometimes, AML may be caused by certain genetic factors.
+For example, children who have Down syndrome have an increased risk of AML during the first 4 years of life.
 Children with other disorders of the bone marrow are also at risk of developing AML, which slowly increases as they age.
 However, the reasons for this increased risk are not well understood.